Manna5/EightDB/README.md

 # EightDB
-A SQLite alternative (work in progres, currently no saving database on disk)
+A SQLite alternative (work in progress)